IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 * *minimum Lovelace deposit per byte of serialized UTxO* (*utxoCostPerByte*)
 * *governance action deposit* (*govDeposit*)

-#### Guardrails
+##### Guardrails

 PARAM-03 (y) Critical protocol parameters require an SPO vote in addition to a DRep vote: SPOs **must** say "yes" with a collective support of more than 50% of all active block production stake.
 This is enforced by the guardrails on the stake pool voting threshold.

-PARAM-04(x) At least 3 months **should** normally pass between the publication of an off-chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
+PARAM-04 (x) At least 3 months **should** normally pass between the publication of an off-chain proposal to change a critical protocol parameter and the submission of the corresponding on-chain governance action.
 This guardrail may be relaxed in the event of a Severity 1 or Severity 2 network issue following careful technical discussion and evaluation.

-#### Parameters that are Critical to the Gvernance System
+##### Parameters that are Critical to the Governance System

 * *delegation key Lovelace deposit* (*stakeAddressDeposit*)
 * *pool registration Lovelace deposit* (*stakePoolDeposit*)